Blog

 Broaden your workflows from limited envelope statuses to a wide range of specific events.

-Over the past decade, DocuSign Connect has helped customers automate their workflows by using webhooks to build envelope status–based applications specific to their organization’s needs.
-With more and more businesses building on the DocuSign Agreement Cloud and automating their business processes, companies need to configure additional trigger points so they can have a more robust integration between DocuSign and their external systems.
+Over the past decade, Docusign Connect has helped customers automate their workflows by using webhooks to build envelope status–based applications specific to their organization’s needs.
+With more and more businesses building on the Docusign Agreement Cloud and automating their business processes, companies need to configure additional trigger points so they can have a more robust integration between Docusign and their external systems.

-Most regulated industries often have a need to enforce compliance standards of their DocuSign processes.
-These customers need to audit what changed within their DocuSign account, such as if an envelope is being corrected by the sender.
+Most regulated industries often have a need to enforce compliance standards of their Docusign processes.
+These customers need to audit what changed within their Docusign account, such as if an envelope is being corrected by the sender.

 These requirements need an evolved set of tools to provide real-time updates of events and notifications without consuming large amounts of system resources, ultimately allowing customers to exponentially scale requests.
 From using webhooks instead of network calls to the API platform, Connect has enabled customers to automatically push envelope documents, Certificates of Completion, metadata, and document data to store in backend systems such as Salesforce, homegrown tools, and others.